 Access to and use of the MIT Libraries is a privilege extended to the members of the MIT community of faculty, students, and staff; including members of their immediate families and sponsored affiliates.
 Access to MIT Libraries’ facilities, services, and resources by visitors is limited to meeting a specific need for the scholarly, research, or educational materials and services available in the MIT Libraries.

-The following principles guide service provision to all users of the MIT Libraries:
+Principles guiding service provision to all users of the MIT Libraries

 - Respect private and Institute property